 If you have a DXF or DWG drawing that was not drawn at 1:1, then it needs to be imported using a custom unit of measurement that converts it to a 1:1 drawing.

-Missing data from .dwg or .dxf imports can be a result of version compatibility, paper space, x referencing or unsupported formats.
+Missing data from DWG or DXF imports can be a result of version compatibility issues, content that is located in model space vs paper space, external referenced files, and more.

 Creating a screenshot is easy to accomplish by following the instructions applicable for your operating system linked here.